-Note that it is also possible to evolve other redundant combinations of the Einstein equations (such as the acceleration equation).
-The equations are coupled to total densities $\rho$, $\delta\rho$, pressures $P$ and anisotropic stresses $\Pi$ for an \emph{arbitrary} set of species $s$ that are present in the cosmological model:
+We note that it is also possible to evolve other redundant combinations of the Einstein equations, such as the acceleration equation.
+The equations are coupled to total densities $\rho$ and $\delta\rho$, pressures $P$ and $\delta P$, and anisotropic stress $\Pi$ for whichever set of species $s$ that are present in the cosmological model:

 We emphasize that the gravity component is completely unaware of all particle species and makes no assumptions about them.
 It only reacts to total stress-energy components.
-All species \emph{must} therefore define $\rho$, $P$, $\delta \rho$, $\delta P$ and $\Pi$ explicitly, even if zero.
+All species must therefore define $\rho$, $P$, $\delta \rho$, $\delta P$, and $\Pi$ explicitly, even if they are zero.
 This requirement is somewhat pedantic, but helps isolate components from each other for greater reuse when composing models.

 The scale factor $a$ is initialized as the nonlinear solution of the Friedmann equation constrained to $\scrH = 1/\tau$ (motivated by its radiation-dominated solution $a = \sqrt{\Omega_{r0}} \, \tau$).
-The constraint potential is initialized to $\Psi = 20C/(15+4f_\nu)$ with the (arbitrary) integration constant $C=1/2$ and initial energy density fraction $f_\nu = (\rho_\nu+\rho_h) / (\rho_\nu+\rho_h+\rho_\gamma)$ of all (massless and massive) neutrino species relative to all species that are radiative at early times.
-The evolved potential $\Phi$ is initialized accordingly from the constraint equation (the found solution is close to $\Phi = (1 + 2 f_\nu / 5) \Psi$, but providing both $\Phi$ and $\Psi$ explicitly leads to overdetermined initialization equations due to the constraint equation).

-The next sections present the \LCDM{} section of the \enquote{library of species} that are available in SymBoltz.
+The constraint potential is initialized to $\Psi = 20C/(15+4f_\nu)$ with the (arbitrary) integration constant $C=1/2$ and initial energy density fraction $f_\nu = (\rho_\nu+\rho_h) / (\rho_\nu+\rho_h+\rho_\gamma)$ of all (massless and massive) neutrino species relative to all species that are radiation-like at early times.
+The evolved potential $\Phi$ is initialized accordingly from the constraint equation (the result is close to $\Phi = (1 + 2 f_\nu / 5) \Psi$, but providing both $\Phi$ and $\Psi$ explicitly leads to overdetermined initialization equations that violate the constraint equation for $\Psi$).
+The next sections present the \LCDM{} part of the \enquote{library of species} that are available in SymBoltz.